Vaccinium corymbosum 'Spartan'

 A vigorous variety with sweetly-flavored light blue fruit in early mid-season and pretty bell-shaped flowers, bushy and compact with an orange-yellow fall color; blueberries need highly acidic soil, perfect drainage and mulch; plant with peat moss

-Spartan Blueberry is a medium-sized shrub that is commonly grown for its edible qualities.
+Spartan Blueberry is a medium-sized shrub that is typically grown for its edible qualities.
 It produces clusters of blue round berries which are usually ready for picking in early summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: